instantdb/instant/client/www/pages/docs/strong-init.md

 const author = firstUser.author[0];

 // after
-const author = data.users.author; // no more array! 🎉
+const author = firstUser.author; // no more array! 🎉
 ```

 If you don't want to migrate your components just yet, you can opt out by adding a `cardinalityInference` flag set to `false` in your `init_experimental` call.
 This way, you'll get all the typechecking benefits without having to update your logic.